Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 For field-level inference specifically, the trade-offs remain unclear.
-While utilizing full spatial information could improve constraints, flexible neural networks risk learning simulation-specific features.
-For example, \citet{Villaescusa-Navarro2022} demonstrated that models trained on one simulation that successfully inferred cosmological parameters even failed to apply on other simulations, revealing they had learned simulation artifacts rather than universal physics.
+Although utilizing full spatial information could improve constraints, flexible neural networks risk learning simulation-specific features.
+For example, \citet{Villaescusa-Navarro2022} demonstrated that models trained on one simulation that successfully inferred cosmological parameters failed when applied to other simulations, revealing they had learned simulation artifacts rather than universal physics.
 In weakly non-Gaussian regimes, well-chosen summary statistics may already capture most cosmological information \citep{Cheng2020}.
-However, for inherently complex problems—such as exoplanet atmospheric retrieval or Milky Way dynamical modeling—SBI's ability to amortize expensive simulations may justify the additional validation burden.
+However, for inherently complex problems---such as exoplanet atmospheric retrieval or Milky Way dynamical modeling---SBI's ability to amortize expensive simulations may justify the additional validation burden.
 Ultimately, whether the potential gains justify the additional complexity depends on the specific application and the reliability of underlying simulations.